plokhotnyuk/jsoniter-scala/README.md

 - Configurable skipping of unexpected fields or throwing of parse exceptions
 - Configurable throwing of stack-less parsing exceptions to greatly reduce impact on performance
 - Configurable turning off hex dumping of affected by error part of byte buffer to reduce impact on performance
+- TODO: Generate codecs for ADTs with a specified resolving matcher
+- TODO: Add ability to read/write numbers from/to string values and vice versa
 - TODO: More efficient implementation for serialization and parsing of numbers
-- TODO: Generate codecs for ADTs with a specified resolving matcher
 - TODO: Extend codecs to allow using them for customization of serialization/parsing of types to/from map keys
+- TODO: Add support for configurable decimal number formatting for writing
 - TODO: Add support for some popular Scala and Java classes like `Duration`, `DateTime`, `UUID`, `URL`, etc.
 - TODO: Add extension modules with code generation for 3-rd party libraries with collections that are specialized for primitive types
-- TODO: Add support of UTF-16 & UTF-32 binaries and parsing from JSON encoded strings
+- TODO: Add support of UTF-16 & UTF-32 binaries and JSON encoded strings as input/output

 ## How to use